All children have the opportunity

 button-blue-donate

-We believe that a quality education is the key to a better life.
-We strive to give each child a strong foundation of basic academic and interpersonal skills and provide an extensive variety of educational opportunities, from Montessori preschool through university, as well as vocational trade certifications.
-Our goal is to help the children achieve their full potential.
-An NPH education helps create future accountants, carpenters, doctors, farmers, mechanics, nurses, teachers, and community leaders.
+A quality education is the key to a better life.
+We strive to give each child a strong foundation of basic academic and interpersonal skills and provide an extensive variety of educational opportunities, from Montessori preschool through university.

-Education at Our Homes
+Education at NPH

 Many children who arrive at our homes have had inadequate schooling.
 If a child does not have a certificate of the last grade completed, he/she is evaluated by the home’s psychologist or school staff to determine his/her academic level.
 Whenever possible, children are placed in classes within their age group.
 However, if a child is a grade or more behind, he/she is placed in a special program or receives tutoring until caught up to their peers.

-All of our schools follow the country’s guidelines set forth by their National Department of Education, which determines the content of the curriculum.
+The NPH schools follow the country’s guidelines set forth by their National Department of Education, which determines the content of the curriculum.
 In addition to core classes, electives such as art, computers, English and music are available.

 Grades Offered Vocational Training